 When the history of the development of tourism in Jamaica is recounted, Desmond Henry’s contribution to the quality of leadership and quantity of market, will be tactical lessons for emulation.
 As Director of Tourism for the administration entrusted to pilot the Jamaica Tourist Board through one of its most difficult periods, he paved the way for the successful marketing of Jamaica as a total product.

-To an era impatient for change, Desmond Henry’s boldness, vision and disarmingly relaxed demeanour and management style, were welcome attributes.
-He also brought to the post a keen understanding of the importance of marketing and promotion.
 As Director of Tourism, he fuelled the optimism that redefined Jamaica’s image in the global marketplace.
 His fierce sense of national pride, also prompted him to continue the marketing effort using the theme, “We’re More Than a Beach.
 We’re a Country???.
 This campaign helped to highlight new Ways of experiencing the island’s uniqueness in the Caribbean.
 It fired the imagination of Jamaican nationals as well as the international community and prompted a rediscovery of Jamaica’s magic.
-A believer in the power of the community, Desmond Henry implemented programmes to bridge the gap between visitors and hosts.
-He encouraged a feeling of pride in Jamaicans by creating awareness about their stake in the industry.
-Through the “Discover Jamaica” campaign which he mounted successfully, he broke down the barriers of indifference erected by many Jamaicans, including influential opinion leaders in business and academia.

-So compelling was his vision, that the government was persuaded to legalize tax credits to companies whose employees vacationed in Jamaica.
-At the end of this veritable ???Buy Jamaica??? campaign, there was a dramatic revision of public opinion and attitude towards the industry, resulting in a marked increase in local financial investment in the sector.
 The crowning achievement of his administration, was Jamaica’s successful venture into Europe.
 Despite the myths of the 1970s that defined the limits of the tourism marketplace, Desmond Henry, buoyed by the enthusiasm of Jamaicans and his intuitive sensing of the new spirit of adventure among Europeans, pursued and captured that formidable frontier.
 His zeal was matched by the tireless efforts of tourism giants, Moses Matalon and Compton Rodney, with whom he forged a partnership that influenced and refashioned the tourism thrust for the European market.

 Desmond Henry’s potent vision continues to influence how Jamaica is presented to the rest of the world.
 In Essence, Desmond Henry, according to the Gleaner 1995 November 7 is synonymous with the term ???tourism giant???.

-A COMMUNICATOR PAR EXCELLENCE A communicator par excellence, Adrian Robinson was appointed Director of Tourism from 1975 to 1978.
+A communicator par excellence, Adrian Robinson was appointed Director of Tourism from 1975 to 1978.
 He brought to the office creativity, keen sensitivity and a profound understanding of tourism, and of Jamaica as a product to be marketed in its entirety not only overseas but to Jamaicans at home.
-During his three year term as Director, Adrian Robinson demonstrated a clear understanding of Jamaica as a composite product with diverse attractions.
-He piloted the industry through a period of transition from the traditional sun, sea and sand concept, projecting the island as a multi-faceted jewel in the Caribbean.
-Challenged by adverse publicity overseas and a downturn in visitor arrivals to the island, he was responsible not only to reverse these trends, but to project Jamaica as an attractive destination with proud and hospitable people.

 Adrian Robinson will long be remembered for the repeat visitor campaigns, based on the philosophy that visitor satisfaction would generate increased visits.
 The innovative, “Take Me Back to Jamaica”, ???Come Back to Jamaica”, ???Frequent Traveller??? and “Friend of Jamaica” campaigns, set new standards for tourism marketing both in Jamaica and the region.
 He also sought to build on the JTB tradition of providing satisfactory vacations for our visitors through the “Discover Jamaica Programme.”
 The ???Jippa Jappa Festival???, which was introduced in 1977 to showcase the best of Jamaican culture to our visitors, also enhanced this effort.
-His belief that emphasis should be placed on building future clientele for Jamaica, led his administration to target college students who were encouraged to visit the country for study or recreation.
-He also focused on attracting famous people to the island to enhance Jamaica’s image as a desirable and attractive destination, and laid the foundation for Jamaica to gain international acceptance as an ideal sports location.
-Under Adrian Robinson’s leadership, Jamaicans were urged to be tourists in their own country and hoteliers were encouraged to create special packages to accommodate them.
-He recognised the need for Jamaica to increase its capacity for transporting visitors to the island, and played an important role in the arrival of American Airlines to Jamaica.

 Adrian Robinson’s outstanding performance was rewarded by the positive upturn in arrivals for Jamaica in the Winter of 1977 and this trend continued to the and of his term of office in 1978.
-The Jamaica Tourist Board salutes Adrian Robinson, whose memorable

 message, “We’re more than a Beach.
 We’re a Country,” continues to define the marketing thrust for tourism in Jamaica.